IPL-UV/ee_ipl_uv/README.md

 ## Update 2021-11

-* The Biome dataset ingested in the Google Earth Engine can be browsed at: https://code.earthengine.google.com/7bef7d7e0edef1df6f3b5f8a2a6f690d
+* The Biome dataset ingested in the Google Earth Engine can be seen at: https://code.earthengine.google.com/7bef7d7e0edef1df6f3b5f8a2a6f690d

 ## Update 2020-06